Home

 The role of tungsten and molybdenum in high-speed steel rolls

-The role of tungsten and molybdenum in high-speed steel rolls Tungsten and molybdenum are the main alloying elements in ordinary high-speed steel rolls.
-The chemical properties of tungsten and molybdenum are similar, and their effects on the microstructure transformation and properties of high-speed steel rolls are almost the same.
-The difference is that molybdenum causes a lower temperature of the structural transition.
-The main reason for using high-speed steel to manufacture rolls is to use the excellent red hardness of high-speed steel to improve the high-temperature wear resistance of rolls.
-The excellent red hardness of high-speed steel rolls is firstly attributed to the strong aggregation resistance of M2C and MC.
-A large amount of retained austenite can also be obtained in the quenched structure of ordinary carbon steel and low alloy steel.
-Decomposition of this retained austenite at high temperatures rarely increases the hardness.
-The austenite in these steels usually decomposes at a lower temperature, while the precipitated Fe3C type carbides rapidly aggregate at a slightly higher temperature, and the aggregation of carbides is the direct cause of softening.
-In high-speed steel, the precipitation of carbides into very fine particles and the decomposition of residual austenite jointly cause secondary hardening, and the carbides always maintain their fine size, so high-speed steel has good red hardness.
-In high-speed steels, the elements that influence this phenomenon are tungsten and molybdenum.
+The Role of Tungsten and Molybdenum in High-Speed Steel Rolls Tungsten and molybdenum are the main alloying elements in ordinary high-speed steel rolls.
+Tungsten and molybdenum have similar chemical properties, and their effects on the microstructure transformation and properties of high-speed steel rolls are almost the same.
+The difference is that molybdenum causes structural transformation at a lower temperature.
+The main reason for using high-speed steel to manufacture rolls is to utilize the excellent red hardness of high-speed steel to improve the high-temperature wear resistance of the rolls.
+The excellent red hardness of high-speed steel rolls is primarily attributed to the strong anti-agglomeration of M2C and MC.
+A large amount of retained austenite can also be obtained in the quenched microstructure of ordinary carbon steel and low-alloy steel.
+The decomposition of these retained austenites at high temperatures rarely increases hardness.
+The austenite in these steels usually decomposes at lower temperatures, while the precipitated Fe3C-type carbides rapidly agglomerate at slightly higher temperatures.
+The agglomeration of carbides is the direct cause of softening.
+In high-speed steel, carbide precipitation into very fine particles and the decomposition of retained austenite together lead to secondary hardening, and the carbides always maintain their fine size, so high-speed steel has good red hardness.
+In high-speed steel, the elements that affect the formation of this phenomenon are tungsten and molybdenum.
 The atomic size of tungsten and molybdenum in high-speed steel is much larger than that of any other element, and the diffusion rate is slower.
-In order for carbides to continue to accumulate, not only chromium is needed.
+In order for the carbides to continue to accumulate, not only chromium is needed

 27